phatcvo/Beebot/README.md

 Restart Mosquitto for the changes to take effect:
 ```
 sudo systemctl restart mosquitto
+mosquitto -c /etc/mosquitto/mosquitto.conf -v #to check if have issue
 ```

 ### Step 3: Install MQTT Client Tools on PCs (Clients)